Electromagnetic Inverse Scattering from a Single Transmitter: Abstract

 \section{Abstract}

-Solving Electromagnetic Inverse Scattering Problems (EISP) is fundamental in applications such as medical imaging, where the goal is to reconstruct the relative permittivity from scattered electromagnetic field.
-This inverse process is inherently ill-posed and highly nonlinear, making it particularly challenging.
-A recent machine learning-based approach, \iishort, shows promising results by leveraging continuous implicit functions.
-However, it requires case-specific optimization, lacks generalization to unseen data, and fails under sparse transmitter setups (\eg, with only one transmitter).
-To address these limitations, we revisit EISP from a physics-informed perspective, reformulating it as a two-stage inverse transmission–scattering process.
-This formulation reveals the induced current as a generalizable intermediate representation, effectively decoupling the nonlinear scattering process from the ill-posed inverse problem.
-Built on this insight, we propose the \textit{first generalizable physics-driven} framework for EISP, comprising a current estimator and a permittivity solver, working in an \textit{end-to-end} manner.
-The current estimator explicitly learns the induced current as a physical bridge between the incident and scattered field, while the permittivity solver computes the relative permittivity directly from the estimated induced current.
-This design enables data-driven training and generalizable \textit{feed-forward} prediction of relative permittivity on unseen data while maintaining strong robustness to transmitter sparsity.
-Extensive experiments show that our method outperforms state-of-the-art approaches in reconstruction accuracy, generalization, and robustness.
-Notably, it achieves high-quality results even with a single transmitter—a setting where prior methods consistently fail.
-This work offers a fundamentally new perspective on electromagnetic inverse scattering and represents a major step toward cost-effective practical solutions for electromagnetic imaging.
+Electromagnetic Inverse Scattering Problems (EISP) seek to reconstruct relative permittivity from scattered fields and are fundamental to applications like medical imaging.
+This inverse process is inherently ill-posed and highly nonlinear, making it particularly challenging, especially under sparse transmitter setups, \eg, with only one transmitter.
+While recent machine learning-based approaches have shown promising results, they often rely on time-consuming, case-specific optimization and perform poorly under sparse transmitter setups.
+To address these limitations, we revisit EISP from a data-driven perspective.
+The scarcity of transmitters leads to an insufficient amount of measured data, which fails to capture adequate physical information for stable inversion.
+Accordingly, we propose a \textit{fully end-to-end} and \textit{data-driven} framework that predicts the relative permittivity of scatterers from measured fields, leveraging data distribution priors to compensate for the incomplete information from sparse measurements.
+This design enables data-driven training and \textit{feed-forward} prediction of relative permittivity while maintaining strong robustness to transmitter sparsity.
+Extensive experiments show that our method outperforms state-of-the-art approaches in reconstruction accuracy and robustness.
+Notably, we demonstrate, for the first time, high-quality reconstruction from a single transmitter.
+This work advances practical electromagnetic imaging by providing a new, cost-effective paradigm to inverse scattering.
+Code and models are released at \url{https://gomenei.github.io/SingleTX-EISP/}.